Maeevick/hakyll-docker-image/README.md

 __Some humble tests to create a Docker image to build Hakyll(with the huge pandoc) on CircleCI - FreePlan - before "out of memory" during compilation__

-:warning: __No optimisation (14GB image on disk, 4GB compressed on DockerHub) don't use it__ :warning:

 ### DONE :
 - it works to build website with hakyll very fast on CircleCI
     - _setup environnement is still too long (3min) due to image's weight but builds and tests simple projects in no time as dependencies are already compiled (<1min)_